jadecobra/python_tdd_exercises/FUNCTIONS.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

 Wait a minute.
 Something is not quite right here.
-The definition for a passthrough function was that it returned the same thing it was given, our test passes when `False` is given but will it still pass when another value is given as the input or will it always return `False`?
-Let's test it
+The definition for a passthrough function was that it returned the same thing it was given, our test passes when `False` is given but will it still pass when another value is given as the input or will it always return `False`? let us test it

 #### <span style="color:red">**RED**</span>: make it fail